 Grade 5: 2.5μm The most efficient qualitative filter paper for collecting small particles at a high flow rate.
 Suitable for chemical analysis, clarification of suspended solids, and cement soil analysis.

 Grade 6: 3 μm The flow rate is twice that of Grade 5, but the particle retention is equal.
 Often designated for boiler water analysis

 Qualitative filter paper – wet strengthened grades

 Wet-strength qualitative filter paper contains a small amount of chemically stable resin, thus enhancing wet strength.
-This does not therefore introduce any significant impurities into the filtrate.
-However, due to the nitrogen content of the resin, these grades of filter paper cannot be used for Kjeldahl determination.
+This does not, therefore, introduce any significant impurities into the filtrate.
+However, due to the nitrogen content of the resin, these grades of filter paper cannot be used for Kjeldahl’s determination.

-Grade 91: 10μm plain crepe paper.
+Wet-strength qualitative Grade 91 filter paper: 10μm plain crepe paper.
 It is widely used in sugarcane sucrose (content) analysis and pharmaceutical laboratory routine sample filtration.

 Wet-strength qualitative Grade 113: 30 μm high load capacity.
 Wrinkle paper with the highest thickness and the highest flow rate compared to other filter papers.
 It is an ideal product for filtering crude or gelatinous precipitates.